Supporting Staff

 When writing report card comments, it’s essential to keep the following best practices in mind:

-• Break It Down: Divide the larger process into smaller segments.
+• Break it down: Divide the larger process into smaller segments.
 Start with broad observations and then refine them into specific remarks.
 Spread out the work over a few days to make it more manageable.

 • Be specific and concrete: Avoid generalities and vague statements.
 Specific comments provide clear insights into the child’s progress and areas needing attention.